 For patients who can swallow tablets, the recommended dose is 25 mg once daily in patients >20 to <50 kg.
-In exceptional cases the dose can be increased to a maximum of 50 mg once daily.
+(In exceptional cases the dose can be increased to a maximum of 50 mg once daily).
 Dosage should be adjusted according to blood pressure response.

 In patients >50 kg, the usual dose is 50 mg once daily.
 In exceptional cases the dose can be adjusted to a maximum of 100 mg once daily.
-Doses above 1.4 mg/kg (or in excess of 100 mg) daily have not been studied in pediatric patients.
+Doses above 1.4 mg/kg (or in excess of 100 mg) daily have not been studied in paediatric patients.

-Losartan is not recommended for use in children under 6 years old, as limited data are available in these patient groups.
+Losartan Potassium and Ramipril tablets is not recommended for use in children under 6 years old, as limited data are available in these patient groups.

-It is not recommended in children with glomerular filtration rate $< 30 \text{ ml/min} / 1.73 \text{ m}^2$ , as no data are available.
+It is not recommended in children with glomerular filtration rate < 30 ml/min/1.73 m, as no data are available.

-Losartan is also not recommended in children with hepatic impairment.
+Losartan Potassium and Ramipril tablets is also not recommended in children with hepatic impairment.